 nashville, tn 37210

-Join us for our Sunday gathering by registering at the link above!
-At that link, you will find the specified guidelines related to joining us in person at Rocketown.
+Join us for our Sunday gathering by registering at the link above where you will find the specified guidelines related to our in-person gatherings at Rocketown.

 Health & Safety Precautions

 As a church, we are committed to honoring the health guidelines and suggestions being set forth by the CDC along with our local, state, and federal governments.
 The below are additional measures being taken as we carefully reopen our building for in-person gatherings.

 We ask that all attendees honor social distancing protocols recommended by the CDC during their time on the property.

 Cleaning of the facility has and will continue to take place at a level at or above all guidelines set forth by the CDC, including but not limited to all surfaces in the auditorium, lobby, and restrooms.

 Our team has worked hard to ensure that this weekend’s services are, for all intents and purposes, “touchless”.
 If you choose to worship with us in person, you won’t have to open doors or pass offering or communion.
 While with us, we also ask that you respect one another’s social distancing preferences by not assuming someone wants to hug or shake hands.